-Additionally, recipients of CDBG-DR funding must comply with section 109 of the Housing and Community Development Act of 1974 (implemented at 24 CFR parts 6 and 8) which prohibits discrimination on the basis of race, color, national origin, religion, sex, or age in programs or activities funded under the Act.
+Additionally, recipients of CDBG-DR funding must comply with Section 109 of the Housing and Community Development Act of 1974 (implemented at 24 CFR parts 6 and 8) which prohibits discrimination on the basis of race, color, national origin, disability, religion, sex, or age in programs or activities funded under the Act.
 Entities that are a municipality or Public Housing Agency are required to conduct Fair Housing activities during the life of the SRA between PRDOH and the Entity.
 Activities may include, but are not limited to, the following:

-- Information Outreach: Having landlords post Fair Housing Notices and providing Fair Housing brochures in leasing offices, places where customers pay utility bills, media campaigns or communities with local-oriented media outlets; - Training Seminar for the General Public: Topics would include overview of the Fair Housing laws, (classes, illegal acts, and penalties) rights and responsibilities in buying/selling homes, tenant selection criteria, family issues (occupancy standards, safety and renting to the disabled etc.; - Training Seminar for Rental Managers, Agents and Landlords: Topics would include overview of the Fair Housing laws, (classes, illegal acts, and penalties) tenant selection criteria, family issues (occupancy standards, safety) renting to the disabled, record keeping, advertising and evictions; - Training Seminar for Real Estate Brokers: Topics would include protected classes, violations, penalties and dealing with potentially illegal questions; and - Training Seminar for Real Estate Lenders: Topics would include Fair Housing statues, recording keeping, prohibited inquiries, and prohibited credit uses.
+- Information Outreach: Having landlords post Fair Housing Notices and providing Fair Housing brochures in leasing offices, places where customers pay utility bills, media campaigns or communities with local-oriented media outlets; - Training Seminar for the General Public: Topics would include an overview of the Fair Housing laws (covering classes, illegal acts, and penalties), rights and responsibilities in buying/selling homes, tenant selection criteria, and family issues such as occupancy standards, safety and renting to the disabled;

+- Training Seminar for Rental Managers, Agents and Landlords: Topics would include an overview of the Fair Housing laws (covering classes, illegal acts, and penalties), tenant selection criteria, family issues such as occupancy standards and safety, renting to the disabled, record keeping, advertising and evictions; - Training Seminar for Real Estate Brokers: Topics would include protected classes, violations, penalties and dealing with potentially illegal questions; and - Training Seminar for Real Estate Lenders: Topics would include Fair Housing statues, recording keeping, prohibited inquiries, and prohibited credit uses.